MaxWasUnavailable/Nuclei/README.md

     - Steam lobby type (public, friends-only, etc...)
 - Modular and robust design, allowing for easy extension, modification, and maintenance
 - A variety of dynamic placeholders that can be used in the server name, message of the day, and welcome message
+- Disables server game audio on server start, to make it less annoying to run a server in the background

 ## Installation